practo/tipoca-stream/redshiftsink/README.md

 - Redshift Loader

 ## Redshift Batcher
+- Batches the debezium data in Kafka topics and uploads to S3.
+- Signals the Redshift loader to load the batch in Redshift using Kafka Topics.
+- **Batcher supports masking the data**.
+Please follow [this for enabling masking](https://github.com/practo/tipoca-stream/blob/master/redshiftsink/MASKING.md).

 ```bash
 $ bin/darwin_amd64/redshiftbatcher --help
 Consumes the Kafka Topics, trasnform them for redshfit, batches them and uploads to s3.
 Also signals the load of the batch on successful batch and upload operation..